 More and more chemicals and antibiotics are being used on fish farms to try and (unsuccessfully) control the spread of infectious diseases.
 Dead fish carcasses and uneaten antibiotic-laden fish feed – as well as being major threats to human health – pollute the coastal areas that surround these farms.

-Shrimp farming for example – as well as being rife with slave labor – has resulted in the loss of around 3 million hectares of important coastal wetlands, including mangroves.
+Shrimp farming for example – as well as being rife with slave labour – has resulted in the loss of around 3 million hectares of important coastal wetlands, including mangroves.
 And the once pristine sanctuary of Kolleru in India – one of Asia’s largest freshwater lakes that supply drinking water to several island villages – has been polluted with pesticides and chemicals due to large-scale shrimp farming for export.

 The irony is that while aquaculture was designed to combat the problem of overfishing, it actually contributes to the problem.
 This is because the fish caught and imprisoned in these farms are fed their wild-caught friends, cousins, and other relatives.
 It’s a vicious circle that’s completely unsustainable.